-- VBOX_E_NOT_SUPPORTED: If the guest additions does not support the session base environment feature.
-Support for this was introduced with protocol version XXXX. - VBOX_E_INVALID_OBJECT_STATE: If the guest additions has yet to report the session base environment.
+- VBOX_E_NOT_SUPPORTED: If the Guest Additions do not support the session base environment feature.
+Support for this was introduced with protocol version XXXX. - VBOX_E_INVALID_OBJECT_STATE: If the Guest Additions has yet to report the session base environment.

-5.65.13 environmentGetBaseVariable
+6.110.15 environmentGetBaseVariable

 name Name of the environment variable to get.
 This cannot be empty nor can it contain any equal signs.